 I’ve tweaked a throwback Gourmet recipe to gussy up the traditional deviled egg appetizer that you hipster hostesses are finding it so fun to serve these days.

-- 1 dozen large peeled hard-boiled eggs
+- 6 peeled hard-boiled eggs

-- 1 quart water
+- 2 cups water

 - 1 cup distilled white vinegar

 - 1 medium beet, peeled and cut into wedges

 - 1 bay leaf

 - 1/4 cup (1 ounce, 28 grams) mayonnaise

 - 1 scallion, sliced into paper-thin rounds